You can order canasta equipment from amazon.com.

 It often happens that the end of the stock is reached before anyone has gone out.
 When there are no cards left in the stock, play can continue as long as each player is able and willing to take the previous player's discard.
 As soon as someone needs or wishes to draw from the stock - either at the start of their turn or to replace a three, the play immediately ends and the hand is scored.

-A special hand is a combination of 14 cards which entitles you to go out by exposing your entire hand after drawing, without discarding.
+A special hand is a combination of 14 cards which entitles you to go out by exposing your entire hand after drawing from the deck, without discarding.
 You are only allowed to put down a special hand if your team has not yet melded any cards.
 Three types of special hand are widely recognised: straight, pairs and garbage.

 - This consists of one card of every rank: A-2-3-4-5-6-7-8-9-10-J-Q-K-joker.
 Exceptionally, for the purpose of making this combination, you are allowed to keep a three in your hand; however, if the game ends while you have a three in your hand, the three is scored in the same way as if you had laid it on the table.